hydroper-jet/lang/spec/spec-1.0.md

 </Button>
 ```

-The `JetXMLUpdate` meta data and interface are in general used to cause a next rendering on a next frame iteration of the node by checking the `jetxmlStatus` property.
+The `JetXMLVariable` meta data and the `JetXMLUpdate` interface are in general used to cause a next rendering on a next frame iteration of the node by checking the `jetxmlStatus` property.